Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Replicate data across multiple Edge Locations worldwide and use Amazon CloudFront to perform automatic failover in the event of an outage.
 - [ ] Deploy AWS resources across multiple Availability Zones within the same AWS Region.
-- [ ] Create point-in-time backups in another subnet and recover this data when adisaster occurs.
+- [ ] Create point-in-time backups in another subnet and recover this data when a disaster occurs.
 - [x] Deploy AWS resources to another AWS Region and implement an Active-Active disaster recovery strategy.

 **[⬆ Back to Top](#table-of-contents)**